coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

   as :n:`Nat.mul (S (S O)) (S (S O))` and finally our whole term as :n:`Nat.add (S O) (Nat.mul (S (S O)) (S (S O)))`.

-Each step is performed independently and there isn't any kind of backtracking from any step to a previous one.
+Coq performs these steps successively and independently.
+Once a step is completed, there is no going back.
 Then, the result goes through the remaining of the proof assistant, that is the elaboration and type checking phases discussed everywhere else in this manual.
 No types are involved at any point during the above notation handling